nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 ### Distributed Reviews interference

-When using GitHub, be sure to have [Distributed Reviews](../AddOns/Distributed-Reviews-add-on-.md) disabled for your repository, otherwise there may be confusion about GitHub vs. Distributed Reviews pull requests.
+When using GitHub, ensure that [Distributed Reviews](../AddOns/Distributed-Reviews-add-on-.md) is disabled for your repository to avoid conflicts between GitHub and Distributed Reviews pull requests.
-To be sure to have Distributed Reviews disabled, invoke **Review \| Configure**:
+To check:

+- Invoke **Review \| Configure**
-- if SmartGit asks you whether to initialize the Review database, Distributed Reviews are not enabled (as it should be).
+- If SmartGit asks you whether to initialize the Review database, Distributed Reviews are not enabled (as it should be).
 Select **Cancel** to keep it disabled.
-- if SmartGit asks you what to configure, Distributed Reviews are enabled.
+- If SmartGit asks you what to configure, Distributed Reviews are enabled.
 Select **Dispose Database** to disable it.